 The word anaideia only appears once in the Bible, so we do not have other biblical texts to inform us of its meaning.
 However, this word was used in Early Christian and other literature.
 The respected Bauer Greek-English dictionary (BDAG, 3rd edition) states this word means “lack of sensitivity to what is proper, carelessness about the good opinion of others, shamelessness, …”

-This Greek word does not carry the sense of persistence, rather it means shamelessness.
-Thus, the ESV translates anaideia as “impudence” which is a sort of cheekiness, perhaps even rudeness; the NIV’s “boldness” is somewhat borderline.
-Both these translations are focusing on the petitioner.
+This Greek word does not carry the sense of persistence, rather, it means shamelessness.
+Thus, the ESV translates anaideia as “impudence,” which is a sort of cheekiness, perhaps even rudeness; the NIV’s “boldness” is somewhat borderline.
+Both these translations are focusing on the petitioner—the one making the request.
 The NEB is closest when it uses “shameless.”